hpharmsen/gpteasy/README.md

 period = Period(day1, day2)  # Period ranging from day1 (included) until day2 (not included)
 period = Period(day1)  # One argument: fromday.
-Untilday is left open period = Period('2022-08-16', '2022-08-20')  # Period can be initialized with strings in YYYY-MM-DD format
+Untilday is left open period = Period('2022-08-16', '2022-08-20')  # Period can be initialized with strings in YYYY-MM-DD format period = Period.from_week(2022, 32)  # Period ranging from the Monday of week 32 until the Sunday of week 32 period = Period.from_month(2022, 8)  # Period ranging from the 1st of August until the 31st of August
 ~~~~

 ### Accessing Period fields